 Exfoliants can be classified into two groups: physical and chemical.
 Physical exfoliants are the gritty, sandy varieties, while chemical exfoliants rely on a more gentle method to penetrate and break down that top layer of skin.

-If you have particularly painful breakouts on your face or body, stick with a chemical formula, like SLMD’s Salicylic Acid Body Wash.
-It contains salicylic acid, which is an easy yet effective way to keep your skin exfoliated and acne free.
+If you have particularly painful breakouts on your face or body, stick with a chemical formula.
+Salicylic acid, is an easy, yet effective, way to keep your skin exfoliated and acne free.
 Have a chemical exfoliant but looking to treat yourself to an occasional deep-clean?
 Pair it with a scrubber for an exfoliating experience sure to leave your skin silky smooth without the damage.

 All that said, you can over exfoliate (especially if you have acne, which can just irritate your breakouts), so make sure if you’re using a physical scrub that you’re only giving your skin a scrub down every few days.